Whether you’re at school, college, or university find out the best ways to make sure asthma doesn’t get in the way of studying.

 If you feel like you’re not getting the support you need, you could make a formal complaint.

-You’ll also need to remember to get new inhalers once they’ve run out.
+You’ll also need to remember to get new inhalers before they’ve run out.
 An easy way to do this is to set up an electronic prescription service with your pharmacist and GP.

 If you’re moving home, make sure you register with a new doctor as soon as possible.
 Get more top tips for managing asthma when you leave home for the first time.